abs3ntdev/gospt/README.md

 If you open an issue or PR on github I won't see it please use gitea.
 Register on asdf and open your PRs there

+This project is still under heavy development and some things might not work or not work as intended.
+Don't hesitate to open an issue to let me know.

 ---

 this will eventually be a tui most likely using bubble tea :)